Top 5 things to do in Kuala Lumpur, Malaysia

 Address: Jalan Perdana, Tasik Perdana, 50480 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

-Some other questions people often ask us is:
+Some other questions people often ask about visiting Kuala Lumpur:

-- Is the water safe to drink?
 The water is not considered safe to drink from the tap.
-Please consider getting a bacteria filtering re-usable water bottle to help reduce waste.
-Two popular options you can look into are Lifestraw or Steripen water sterilizer.
+Please consider getting a bacteria-filtering re-usable water bottle to help reduce waste.

-- What about currency?
-We were able to easily exchange to Malaysian Ringgit at the airport.
+The currency is the Malaysian Ringgit and we were able to exchange money at the airport.
 Most places you visit will also accept credit cards.

-- Can KL budget-Friendly?
 KL can easily be a budget-friendly destination!
-We found the food to be very reasonably priced along with transportation and accommodations.
-You might also want to consider taking a cooking class in Kuala Lumpur for a more authentic experience!
+We found the food to be very reasonably priced, along with transportation and accommodations.

 Where to Stay in Kuala Lumpur